2 Plastic Surgeons on Crow’s-Feet, Dark Circles, and Everything about Eyes

 Sun protection is hands down the best way to prevent the fine lines and wrinkles we get around our eyes.
 “Regardless of whether it’s sunny outside or not, wear sunblock,” says Few.
 “The sun is the root cause of wrinkling, and when skin is protected, the area responds better to hydration.”
 Jeanniton adds that sunglasses and hats are always a good idea.

 Both Few and Jeanniton also recommend daily vitamin C to help skin minimize free radicals and free radical damage, and constant hydration with ingredients like hyaluronic acid.
-You can find both ingredients in goop’s vitamin C serum (which is for all over the face and shouldn’t be used too close to the eyes or it could cause stinging) and in H. Hazel’s eye gels.
+You can find both ingredients in goop’s vitamin C serum (which is for all over the face and shouldn’t be used too close to the eyes or it could cause stinging); the eye cream from goop actually reduced the look of crow’s-feet after a single month of use in clinical tests (it also addresses puffiness, dark circles, and dryness).* And Jillian Dempsey’s sheet masks for eyes are made with hyaluronic acid, along with almond and camelina oils to hydrate, calm, and nourish, leaving undereye skin supple and glowy.

 Both surgeons suggest using retinoids or retinol at night.
 “Vitamin A derivatives have been shown to stimulate collagen production,” says Jeanniton.
 “Used regularly, they can firm and smooth the skin under and around your eyes.
 However, because eyelid skin is so thin, make sure it’s a gentle formula.”